Push your boundaries, that’s what they are there for.– Colleen Hoover

 What are our boundaries?
 Who sets them?
 Are we staying in between the boundaries?
 How can we explore them?
 What are the limits?
 Can we stretch and expand them?
 Are we trying enough to reach our boundaries and expand?

-Most of the times, we set the boundaries around us.
-There are situations where you are restricted to stay inside them due to your family or work conditions, but they are more of physical in nature.
+Most of the time, we set the boundaries around us.
+There are situations where you are restricted to stay inside them due to your family or work conditions, but they are more physical.
 But the internal boundaries are in our reach, provided we try to work towards it.

 What are the types of boundaries you have put around yourself?
-What you can do, where you can go, what you can think, what you can eat, how you behave, how you interact, how you handle your emotions, how you work, when to eat, what to learn and what not to……limitless lists to limit yourself!
+What you can do, where you can go, what you can think, what you can eat, how you behave, how you interact, how you handle your emotions, how you work, when to eat, what to learn and what not to… The limitless lists to limit yourself!

 What kind of boundaries have you drawn?

 For example, I had an aversion towards social media, not shared a line or a photo on social networking sites.
 While discussing my interest in writing, my friend suggested me to start a blog.

 To begin with, I started writing a few articles on my PC.
 I was worried about sharing my thoughts online.
 Whether I can write well?
 How is my language, is it okay?
 Do people like to read the kind of topics I am interested?
 My hesitation to start a blog and publish what I write was so high, it almost felt like someone would trouble me for what I have written!

 I had a long chat with my friend on the pros and cons of blogging that reminded me that writing is my passion, I could write on topics of my choice and the way I like to write.
 I realized that it is up to the readers to select the topics they want to read.